Argentina readies 2022/23 farm plan to ease tensions with producers

 BUENOS AIRES, Dec 2 (Reuters) - Argentina's government is preparing a farm sector roadmap for the next two years which it will present to producers next week, officials said on Thursday, hoping to ease conflicts with the sector over caps on meat exports and grains.

-The South American country, the top global exporter of processed soy, the second in corn and a top-five beef producer, has suffered regular protests from the farm sector and workers in the past year, which has at times affected production and shipments.
+The South American country, the top global exporter of processed soy, the second in corn and a top five beef producer, has suffered regular protests from the farm sector and workers in the past year, which have at times affected production and shipments.

 A temporary cap imposed on corn exports early in the year, threats to raise taxes on wheat shipments and a strict limit on beef exports to rein in inflation fanned tensions in the sector, the main export driver and source of much-needed foreign currency in the South American nation.